 RESULTS DEAP has prioritized a variety of activities for family and community involvement.
-Below is a list of activities and resources provided for the SY 2019-2020:
+Despite our shift to virtual learning, we were still able to continue activities through online gatherings.
+Below is a list of activities and resources provided for the SY 2020-2021: